mbolding/lesion_painter/README.md

 ## instructions for analyzing one volume
 ### first run *displayTiffImagesMosaic* on the folder of tifs to make a mosaic image
-you can run *processAllTiffFolders.m* on this step instead to make mosaics of lots of volumes if things are organized correctly
+you can run *processAllTiffFolders.m* on this step instead to make mosaics of lots of volumes if things are organized correctly. see [below](## TIF folder organization).

 ```matlab
 function displayTiffImagesMosaic(folderPath)